Notice of Pre-AIA or AIA Status

 4. Considering objective evidence present in the application indicating obviousness or nonobviousness.

-3. Claims 1-20 are rejected under 35 U.S.C.
-103 as being unpatentable over Bu (US 2025/0225323) in view of Anand (US 2014/0129536).
+4. Claims 1-20 are rejected under 35 U.S.C.
+103 as being unpatentable over Bu (US 2025/0225323) in view of Anand (US 2014/0129536) and further in view of Uniyal (US 2025/0021424).

 Regarding Claim 1:

-Anand discloses a computer-implemented method, comprising:
+Bu discloses computer-implemented method, comprising:

-and generating, by a generative machine learning (ML) model, a natural language summary of the incident (Bu: ¶[0011], ¶[0016] and ¶[0030]-[0037] explicitly discloses a large language model/ generative model, which provides a natural language summary),
+generating, by the processor set, by a generative machine learning (ML) model, a natural language summary of the incident (Bu: ¶[0011], ¶[0016] and ¶[0030]-[0037] explicitly discloses a large language model/ generative model, which provides a natural language summary),

 Bu does not explicitly discloses: